-Summer Grilled Chicken Soup is the perfect comfort food dinner for dinner, even on warm summer nights!
+Summer Grilled Chicken Soup is the perfect comfort food soup recipe, even on warm nights!
+We grilled chicken and fresh summer corn in this soup!

 In the winter, definitely, it’s one of our go to meals.
 Anytime we have chicken or turkey or ham the night before, we’re having soup the next day.